-(5) In relation to an application under this section on the ground mentioned in subsection (1)(a), section 37(2)(c) shall have effect as if for the reference therein to the breakdown of the marriage there were substituted a reference to the failure to provide reasonable maintenance for the applicant, and in
+(5) In relation to an application under this section on the ground mentioned in subsection (1)(a), section 37(2)(c) shall have effect as if for the reference therein to the breakdown of the marriage there were substituted a reference to the failure to provide reasonable maintenance for the applicant, and in relation to an application under this section on the ground mentioned in subsection (1)(b), section 37 (2)(c) shall have effect as if for the reference therein to the breakdown of the marriage there were substituted a reference to the failure to provide, or to make a proper contribution towards, reasonable maintenance for the child of the family to whom the application relates.

-- (6) Where on an application under this section it appears to the court that the applicant or any child of the family to whom the application relates is in immediate need of financial assistance, but it is not yet possible to determine what order, if any, should be made on the application, the court may make an interim order for maintenance, an order requiring the respondent- - (a) to make to the applicant until the determination of the application such periodical payments as the court thinks reasonable; or - (b) to pay to the applicant such lump sum or sums as the court thinks reasonable. - (7) Where on an application under this section the applicant satisfies the court of any ground mentioned in subsection (1), the court may make any one or more of the following orders- - (a) an order that the respondent shall make to the applicant such periodical payments, for such term, as may be specified in the order; - (b) an order that the respondent shall secure to the applicant, to the satisfaction of the court, such periodical payments, for such term, as may be so specified; - (c) an order that the respondent shall pay to the applicant such lump sum as may be so specified; - (d) an order that the respondent shall make to such person as may be specified in the order for the benefit of the child to whom the application relates, or to that child, such periodical payments, for such term, as may be so specified;
+- (6) Where on an application under this section it appears to the court that the applicant or any child of the family to whom the application relates is in immediate need of financial assistance, but it is not yet possible to determine what order, if any, should be made on the application, the court may make an interim order for maintenance, an order requiring the respondent- - (a) to make to the applicant until the determination of the application such periodical payments as the court thinks reasonable; or - (b) to pay to the applicant such lump sum or sums as the court thinks reasonable. - (7) Where on an application under this section the applicant satisfies the court of any ground mentioned in subsection (1), the court may make any one or more of the following orders- - (a) an order that the respondent shall make to the applicant such periodical payments, for such term, as may be specified in the order; - (b) an order that the respondent shall secure to the applicant, to the satisfaction of the court, such periodical payments, for such term, as may be so specified; - (c) an order that the respondent shall pay to the applicant such lump sum as may be so specified; - (d) an order that the respondent shall make to such person as may be specified in the order for the benefit of the child to whom the application relates, or to that child, such periodical payments, for such term, as may be so specified; - (e) an order that the respondent shall secure to such person as may be so specified for the benefit of that child, or to that child, to the satisfaction of the court, such periodical payments, for such term, as may be so specified;

-- (e) an order that the respondent shall secure to such person as may be so specified for the benefit of that child, or to that child, to the satisfaction of the court, such periodical payments, for such term, as may be so specified; - (f) an order that the respondent shall pay to such person as may be so specified for the benefit of that child, or to that child, such lump sum as may be so specified;
+(f) an order that the respondent shall pay to such person as may be so specified for the benefit of that child, or to that child, such lump sum as may be so specified;